 Bone broth is rich in minerals and amino acids and makes all the difference in a great chicken soup.
 I shudder to think of all the times we threw out chicken bones after dinner because I couldn’t be bothered to make broth with it!

-Making broth really is a simple process, made even simpler by use of a slow cooker.
+Making broth is a simple process, made even simpler by the use of a slow cooker.

 Step 2: Add enough cold water to cover all the bones.
 Add a splash (about a tablespoon, but I don’t measure) of apple cider vinegar, it helps draw the nutrients out from the bones.
 Don’t worry, it won’t make your broth taste like vinegar!
 Throw in a sprig of thyme or rosemary if you have it.